-Her eleventh album Sister Vagabond hit the streets on August 16, 2011, on Delta Groove Records.
+In summer 2011, she released her 11th album, Sister Vagabond, on Delta Groove Records.
 The album was produced by Kane and her guitarist Laura Chavez -- the same duo did her previous album in 2010, Superhero.
 Her Toughest Girl Alive autobiographical stage musical opened in New York City on August 14.

 Sister Vagabond hit #1 on the Living Blues Charts, as well as earning a pick-to-click slot on the XM/Sirius radio program Bluesville.
 Her son Evan, after eight years with her touring band, has left the group (“we both agreed it was time to go our separate ways for awhile”), to be replaced by Baldhead Fred Rautmann.

 The Blues Foundation 33rd Blues Music Award Nominees included Kane, up for the BB King Entertainer of the year award, as well as best Contemporary Blues Female Artist.
 Around the same time, her album Sister Vagabond was nominated for a German Blues Award.